 An elegant example of the Italian school of commercial cartography, the art work around the map having been done by important Italian artist Giovanni Battista Piazzetta (ca. 1682-1754), whose influence can be seen in the subsequent work of Zatta and others.

-The cartographic content of the map, which is drawn from De L'Isle's Mappe Monde (1700), is secondary to the very beautiful, serene female figures in each corner representing the four continents.
+The cartographic content of the map, which is drawn from De l'Isle's Mappe Monde (1700), is secondary to the very beautiful, serene female figures in each corner representing the four continents.
 G. Batta Piaceta is shown as Inventor (left), and Guliano Giampicoli, as engraver (right).

-The map includes a finely executed armillary sphere, explorer's routes, unknown NW Coast of America, incomplete projections of Australia (still attached to New Guinea) and New Zealand, conjectural Asian Land mass extending toward Alaska and many other cartographic myths and misprojections.
+The map includes a finley executed armillary sphere, explorer's routes, unknown NW Coast of America, incomplete projections of Australia (still attached to New Guinea) and New Zealand, conjectural Asian Land mass extending toward Alaska and many other cartographic myths and misprojections.
 Albrizzi's maps are extremely scarce.